 Robert L. Millet shares his experiences answering the most common, but often most difficult questions on what Latter-day Saints believe.

 While discerning between good and evil, we must be careful to not discount non-LDS literature that can help us further our eternal education.

 We receive the most powerful education when we seek to answer the questions of our hearts, diligently taking both our efforts and answers to the Lord.

 We are on a journey, going home.
-We must search for truth, make our works worthy of it, and seek the companionship of the Holy Ghost to guide this journey.
+We must search for truth and seek the companionship of the Holy Ghost to guide this journey.